What is this about?

 Timetable and the ministry responsible for the reform

-Amendments to the Finnish Copyright Act caused by the Directive on Copyright in the Digital Single Market are being prepared by the Ministry of Education and Culture.
-In addition to the Education and Culture Committee, the matter is likely to be discussed in the Legal Affairs Committee, the Constitutional Law Committee, the Transport and Communications Committee and the Commerce Committee.
+The amendments to the Finnish Copyright Act caused by the Directive on Copyright in the Digital Single Market were prepared by the Ministry of Education and Culture.
+In addition to the Education and Culture Committee, the matter was discussed in the Constitutional Law Committee, the Transport and Communications Committee and the Commerce Committee.

 Kopiosto’s view on the national implementation of the directive